What is a derecho?

 (FOX Weather)

-One of the most significant derecho events in U.S. history occurred throughout much of the Midwest during the summer of 2020.
+One of the most significant derecho events in U.S. history occurred in the Midwest during the summer of 2020.

-During the event, winds gusted upward of 140 mph, causing more than $7.5 billion in damage.
+During the event, winds gusted up to 140 mph, causing more than $7.5 billion in damage.

 In this aerial image from a drone, damaged grain bins are shown at the Heartland Co-Op grain elevator on Aug.
 11, 2020, in Luther, Iowa.
 Iowa Gov. Kim Reynolds said early estimates indicated 10 million acres, nearly one-third of the states land used for crops, were damaged when a powerful storm battered the region a day earlier.